 MBA applicants, on the other hand, typically compete on their GMAT and academic credentials, as well as their work experience to-date.
 Quantic’s MBA and Executive MBA, however, do not require students take the GMAT.
 Both programs require a bachelor’s degree.

 How long an MBA takes to complete depends on the type of program you choose.
-Executive MBA programs are typically part-time programs that run on weekends and weeknights and vary in duration (between 18 and 24 months, though some take as few as 12 months, like the Quantic Executive MBA); more traditional MBA programs, by comparison, usually take more time, often requiring 4 semesters of full-time study (following a typical university schedule), amounting to two years total (24 months).
+Executive MBA programs vary in duration (between 18 and 24 months, though some take as few as 13 months, like the Quantic Executive MBA); more traditional MBA programs, by comparison, usually take more time, often requiring 4 semesters of study (following a typical university schedule), amounting to two years total (24 months).

-Some online MBA programs are shorter; for instance, the Quantic MBA takes 10 months to complete.
+Some online MBA programs are shorter; for instance, the Quantic MBA takes 13 months to complete.
 Though, this is not an indication of a lighter curriculum — Quantic’s program length is a direct result of its proprietary pedagogy that uses Active Learning to teach.
 They’ve done away with time-consuming lectures entirely and deliver content via fast-paced, interactive, and personalized modules.
-Plus, shorter programs mean you can start earning faster.
 Quantic’s MBA also has the added benefit of a built-in career network, too, so you’re likely to put your skills to use immediately.

 Whether you choose a traditional MBA or Executive MBA program, the cost of tuition, plus any additional expenses, tends to be substantial.